rackerlabs/genestack/docs/storage-topolvm.md

 TopoLVM requires access to a volume group on the physical host to work, which means we need to set up a volume group on our hosts.
 By default, TopoLVM will use the controllers as storage hosts.
 The genestack Kustomize solution sets the general storage volume group to `vg-general`.
 This value can be changed within Kustomize found at `kustomize/topolvm/general/kustomization.yaml`.

+!!! info

-> Simple example showing how to create the needed volume group.
+    Simple example showing how to create the needed volume group.

 ``` shell
 # NOTE sdX is a placeholder for a physical drive or partition.